ECEntrics/janus-ci-cd/README.md

 Lastly a Webhook must be added to Gitlab, pointing to the Jenkins project.
 On Gitlab, navigate to the Webhooks menu in the Settings of the project and add a new webhook pointing to `https://jenkins.apella.tk/project/staging-apella-multibranch-pipeline`.

+To get the git branches and Jenkinsfiles from each branch initiate a `Multibranch Pipeline Scan`.

 In the `SETUP` you can find more details about the setup process, the credentials, plugins and other configuration that is done automatically and how to change these.